suncoast-devs/handbook/meta/style-guide.md

   third option."
 - All file and directory names should be lower case with hyphenated words, e.g.
   `sql-joins`.
+- Avoid use of temporal phrases like: "today, we discussed a new topic", or "in yesterday's assignment".

+## Title Case

+When writing titles anywhere in the handbook, e.g. for pages or headings, do
+capitalize:

+- The first and last word of the title
+- All verbs, nouns, pronouns, adjectives, adverbs
+- Words longer than three letters, including words you wouldn't otherwise capitalize

+Don't capitalize short articles, prepositions, or conjunctions, i.e. less than four letters long.
+Be mindful of short verbs, e.g. "is", "are", "was", and "be";
+they are short words, but should still be capitalized.

 ## Assignments

-- Avoid use of temporal phrases like: "today, we discussed a new topic", or "in yesterday's assignment".
 - Follow the [assignment template](./assignment-template).
 - Requirements should be stated in clear, _complete_ sentences, including
   punctuation: